-Our strengths lies in the ability to adapt to internal and external changes in order to undertake effective advocacy and technical support.
+Our strength lies in the ability to adapt to internal and external changes in order to undertake effective advocacy and technical support.
 LVCT Health is often called upon to provide input to international guidelines in our programmatic areas.

 We support counties in implementation of national policies and re(formulation) of county level policies that are relevant to increasing quality and access to HIV and SGBV services.
 We disseminate policies developed at national level and support counties to develop and operationalize implementation plans.
 A continuous process of learning counties’ dynamics and utilizing available county data, we advocate for implementation of need responsive interventions by counties.

 We strengthen the policy advocacy capacities of vulnerable individuals and community organizations to make their voices heard by key decision makers.
-We undertake trainings and link the vulnerable individuals and organizations to forums where their voices can be heard.
+We undertake trainings and link the vulnerable individuals and organizations to fora where their voices can be heard.
 The groups are supported to identify gaps and formulate policy agendas reinforced by evidence.

 We value partnerships and we believe that through working with like-minded and strategic partners, we can achieve joint learning, programme synergies and greater impact.
 LVCT Health endeavors to identify and partner with community members, community organisations, counties, research and implementing partners and donors.

-We have continued to ensure that there is meaningful involvement of our stakeholders throughout each project life-cycle.
+We have continued to ensure that there is meaningful involvement with our stakeholders throughout each project life-cycle.
 We have involved our beneficiaries in research, design, implementation and evaluation of programmes – because their feedback is invaluable to us.

 We endeavour to share our lessons learnt and best practices while benefiting from other reputable institutions in the field of HIV and SGBV.